Rev. Heather Cracknell

 I am an assistant leader in the local Brownie Unit.
 I enjoy baking for the local church, Proclaimers.

-Trust appointed Governor Committee: Finance, Resources and Personnel, Health and Safety, Pupil Premium Governor.
+Committee: Finance, Resources and Personnel /Improving Standards Group Health and Safety and Pupil Premium Governor

 I have always been local to the area, though from over the county border in Beccles.
 Having studied Mathematics at UEA, I went on to qualify as an accountant working as an external auditor based in the Ipswich office of KPMG.
 After a brief spell at Larking Gowen in Norwich I took up my current role at Aviva Investors in the city centre, which involves analysing commercial and public sector real estate tenants as part of direct property investments and commercial mortgages.